AnuvaGoyal/TECH-A-THON-Emotion-Based-Movie-Recommender-System/README.md

 >More features can be incorporated in the model through refining the dataset with more labels.

->Further the Movie Recommender System can be integrated with filters such as recommending the movies on the basis on emotion, gender and age rather than just emotion.
+>*Further the Movie Recommender System can be integrated with filters such as recommending the movies on the basis on emotion and gender rather than just emotion.
+The SER Model can predict emotion as well as gender.
+So this feature will be helpful in adding on a filter according to the gender.*

+>*Right now, the deployment of the SER Model is successful.
+The Movie Recommender System is yet to be incorporated with it. *